SquareBracketAssociates/NewToolsInPharo/Chapters/Illimani/Illimani.md

 With the Color Palette, we reduced the memory stress of the application by removing all the redundant allocations.

 In the second use case, we use Illimani to profile object lifetimes in a memory-intense application.
-We choose as a case study the loading of a 500 MB dataset into a DataFrame [ cite dataframe].
+We choose as a case study the loading of a 500 MB dataset into a DataFrame.
+DataFrame is available at [github.com/PolyMathOrg/DataFrame](https://github.com/PolyMathOrg/DataFrame).
-We have selected DataFrame3 library for our study because it is often used in memory-intensive applications such as machine learning, data mining, and data analysis [cite 12].
+We have selected DataFrame3 library for our study because it is often used in memory-intensive applications such as machine learning, data mining, and data analysis.
 The profiler gave us object lifetimes.
 We observed that our case study has 25% of long-lived objects that represent 40% of the allocated memory.
-Applications that have many objects that live a fairly long time suffer from performance issues [cite 13 of df paper iwst].
+Applications that have many objects that live a fairly long time suffer from performance issues.
-Increasing the GC heap size has a significant impact on GC performance [cite df iwst 7 , 4 ].
+Increasing the GC heap size has a significant impact on GC performance.
-With this information, we decided to tune the GC parameters to see if we can get performance improvements [cite 14, 13, 6].
+With this information, we decided to tune the GC parameters to see if we can get performance improvements.
 We obtained improvements of up to 6.8 times compared to the default GC parameters when the number of full garbage collections is reduced.

 **Chapter's outline** TO DO